cwrc/CWRC-GitWriter/README.md

   }
  ```

-To rebuild at anytime, first pulling in modified packages:
+When doing a new build, first pull in any changes you made to the local packages:

 ```
 rm -rf node_modules/cwrc-public-entity-dialogs && rm -rf node_modules/cwrc-writer-base && rm -rf node_modules/cwrc-git-dialogs && npm install && npm run build
 ```

-Once finished making and testing local changes to the delegator or cwrc-writer-base (or any other package), then publish the new NPM packages, and remove the dependencies from package.json:
+Once finished making and testing local changes,  publish the new NPM packages, including the local packages, and remove the dependencies from package.json:

 ```
 "dependencies": {